peterdresslar/emergent-firms-model/README.md

 - Updated NetworkX syntax for node attribute access
 - Modified numpy type declarations
 - Updated package requirements for Python 3.11+ compatibility

+### Version 1.0.1
+- **Critical Model Change:** The model now uses a directed graph to represent the employer-employee relationship.
+This involved the following changes:
+    - The graph is now initialized as a directed graph (`nx.DiGraph`).
+    - The `nx.node_connected_component` function was replaced with `nx.descendants` to find reachable nodes in a directed graph.
+    - The `nx.connected_components` function was replaced with `nx.strongly_connected_components` in the `distribute_output` function.
+    - **Conceptual Change:** The `distribute_output` function now distributes output based on *strongly connected components* rather than *connected components*.
+This is a conceptual change that should be reviewed carefully, as it may affect the model's behavior.

 ## Requirements
 python